 The Salmon Creek Wastewater Treatment Plant serves about 39,300 homes and businesses and an estimated 83,900 Clark County residents living inside the Clark Regional Wastewater District and the city of Battle Ground.

-The plant's capacity is 14.95 million gallons a day, considerably more than its average daily flow of 7.35 million gallons in 2014.
+The plant's capacity is 14.95 million gallons a day, considerably more than its average daily flow of 7.35 million gallons.

 Public Works operates and maintains the plant, along with its pump stations and regional interceptor sewer lines.
 The department’s goal is to operate the system in a safe, dependable and cost-effective manner that meets all environmental regulations.

-The Washington State Department of Ecology last year recognized the plant for 100 percent compliance with laws and regulations to protect the environment.
+The Washington State Department of Ecology in 2016 recognized the plant for 100 percent compliance with laws and regulations to protect the environment.